PhiTux/schoco/README.md

 **From now on, there are just a few more features missing (and some polishing here and there of course...)**
 Especially the following things are planned to be adressed until September 2023
-- [ ] Stop compilation/execution button
 - [ ] "way-back-button": use underlaying git-struture to view any state of a file when it was previously saved
+- [ ] Provide a way to make teacher's solution visible to students AFTER the deadline has passed
 - [ ] Mark projects as templates (when being a teacher)
 - [ ] Perhaps some possibility to link a teacher's solution to a previous homework after the deadline has passed?!
 - [ ] Perhaps some possibility to view pupil's private projects as teacher?!